sylann/adventofcode/README.md

   │       │
   │       └── day_<0n>.txt
   │
-  ├── <language>
+  ├── src
+  │   └── <lang>
   │       └── year_<year>
   │           │
-  │       ├── template.<ext>    May be written to speedup initialization of a puzzle │       │
+  │           ├── template_base   May be used as a year entry point for some languages │           ├── template_day    May be written to speedup initialization of a puzzle │           │
   │           └── day_<0n>.<ext>    Automatically created, using the language's template if available │
   └── .cookie       (Not tracked in git)